lextm/lextm.github.io/_posts/2020-12-18-integration-with-snooty-language-server.md

 {% include image.html
 src="marriage-place.jpg" caption="Copyright © Lex Li.
 A famous place to host marriage ceremonies, Montreal." width="512px" %}

-[I wrote a language server prototype](https://blog.lextudio.com/a-new-restructuredtext-project-112e9ae52acb) for reStructuredText in 2017 (let's call it rstantlr), which helped create some basic functionality in the reStructuredText VSCode extension.
+[I wrote a language server prototype](https://blog.lextudio.com/a-new-restructuredtext-project-112e9ae52acb) for reStructuredText in 2017 (let's call it rst-antlr), which helped create some basic functionality in the reStructuredText VSCode extension.
 But in the next few years I didn't have too much time to extend it further.

 That approach has several limitations,